alanwright/BitDay/README.md

 ## BitDay Wallpapers

-The BitDay wallpapers were created by [/u/BloodyMarvellous](http://www.reddit.com/user/BloodyMarvellous) on Reddit and became popular via (this post)[http://www.reddit.com/r/wallpapers/comments/1tqe9k/update_new_version_of_the_8bit_day_wallpaper_set/].
+The BitDay wallpapers were created by [/u/BloodyMarvellous](http://www.reddit.com/user/BloodyMarvellous) on Reddit and became popular via [this post](http://www.reddit.com/r/wallpapers/comments/1tqe9k/update_new_version_of_the_8bit_day_wallpaper_set/).
 All credit goes to him.
 You can install a changing wallpaper app on your desktop with these wallpapers at [http://bitday.escism.net/](http://bitday.escism.net/).